printyourbrain/3DPrintYourBrain/README.md

 ```
 ### 5. Setting up your Files
 Because a script will be running it is important to replicate the intended folder structure like this:
+*Be sure to be meticulous in this stap as the scrip is dependant on the correct folders*
 ```
 3DPrintYourBrain
 │   README.md